 We’ll start with the northern parts of the United States.
 Generally, the outdoor growing season in this part of the country does not officially begin until mid-May.
 However, there’s plenty to do before that time comes.
 In fact, taking the time to prepare now, will make this season’s harvest even more bountiful.

 Here’s the deal:

-You can start preparing to grow in February.
-For this reason, there is no reason to not get psyched for the upcoming season!
+You can start preparing to grow in February, so there’s no reason to not get psyched for the upcoming season!

 A Few Notes: